brinkmsw/brinkmsw.github.io/README.md

 - One-Page Website [code here](https://github.com/ElCoolio/Tech-Academy-Projects/tree/main/HTML_and_CSS_Projects/One-Page%20Website)
 - Movie Theater website [code  here](https://github.com/ElCoolio/Tech-Academy-Projects/tree/main/HTML_and_CSS_Projects/bootstrap4_project)
 - My [GitHub Pages](https://elcoolio.github.io/) site.

+### Car Insurance
+C# project where we allow users to submit information and get a quote based of logic.
+Also allow Admins to view the list of all quotes.

+### NewsletterAppMVC
+C# project where we make a simple sign up app for a newsletter.
+Practice with the MVC approach to web app development.

+### Shipping Quota
+C# project console app where we get a shipping quote from the dimensions entered in by a user.

+### TwentyOne
+C# project console app that plays the game TwentyOne with the user, simulating a Casino game.

 ### Phone Book
 Python project using tkinter to draw a UI that allows the user to manipulate a database with contact information